Nativ-Thousandyear/AmazonPrimeVideo/README.md

 # AmazonPrimeVideo
-Ai Assisted Document on how to design Amazon Prime Video
+AI Assisted Document on how to design Amazon Prime Video

 Here's a high-level overview of how you could approach designing Amazon Prime Video: